Acknowledgments | Pew Research Center

-Pew Research Center is a subsidiary of The Pew Charitable Trusts, its primary funder.
-This report is a collaborative effort based on the input and analysis of the following individuals.
+This report is made possible by The Pew Charitable Trusts.
+It is a collaborative effort based on the input and analysis of the following individuals.
 Find related reports online at: pewresearch.org/science.

 Primary research team